This was me yesterday. I sat down at my computer and felt completely overwhelmed.

 If you are at home and feeling overwhelmed (particularly if you work from home) I would not recommend turning the television on.

 Television as we all know is a massive time suck.
 Wasting time watching television when you are feeling overwhelmed will make you feel worse.

 You also don’t want to be bombarded with doom and gloom or stupid trivial crap when you are struggling with getting motivated.

 You are probably wondering why this isn’t at the top of the list.

 I wasn’t in this space yesterday.
 I had the list already.
 In fact, the list was most likely part of the problem because it was so damn long!

 If you are confused about what you are meant to be working on by all means write up your list and prioritize it.

 Thankfully in my case half a day!
 I got myself back on track and got a lot of work done later in the afternoon.

-Don’t let the fact that you were feeling overwhelmed make you feel worse.
+Don’t let the fact that you are feeling overwhelmed make you feel worse.
 In a nutshell, don’t beat yourself up about it.
-Just acknowledge it, own it and carry on.
+Just acknowledge it, own it, and carry on.